OpenCDSS/cdss-app-statemod-python/README.md

 Scripts in repository folders that process data should detect their starting location and then locate other folders based on the following convention.

-*See [Development Envrironment Setup](#development-environment-setup) below to easily download all repositories to a local environment*
+See [Development Environment Setup](#development-environment-setup) below to easily download all repositories to a local environment.

 ```
 C:\Users\user\                                 User's home folder for Windows.